 Description

-II The Granville Street Memorial is located to the north-east part of Witton Old Jewish Cemetery, which is contiguous with the municipal Witton Cemetery.
-The granite obelisk, which was erected in 1876, consists of four sections.
-It has a low square base supporting a square plinth surmounted by a tall, two tier, shaft with a pyramidal cap.
-To the west face of the base of the shaft is the inscription:
+The Granville Street Memorial is situated in the north-east part of Witton Old Jewish Cemetery, which is next to the municipal Witton Cemetery.
+This granite obelisk was erected in 1876 and consists of four sections.
+It features a low square base that supports a square plinth, topped by a tall, two-tier shaft with a pyramidal cap.
+On the west face of the base of the shaft, there is an inscription that reads:

 THIS MONUMENT/MARKS THE PLACE WHERE/THE BODIES REMOVED FROM/THE JEWISH CEMETERY NEAR/GRANVILLE STREET/WERE RE-INTERRED IN/5636-1876

-To the west face of the stone plinth is a Hebrew inscription which is an acronym for "May his/her soul be bound up in the bond of life".
+Additionally, the west face of the stone plinth has a Hebrew inscription, which is an acronym for "May his/her soul be bound up in the bond of life."

-HISTORY: the cemetery at Granville Street was opened in circa 1766, and was the second Jewish cemetery in Birmingham.
-It closed in circa 1825 due to railway development and in 1876 some of the bodies were removed to Witton Old Jewish Cemetery.
-The Granville Street Memorial was erected to commemorate the re-interment of these remains.
+The history of the cemetery at Granville Street dates back to around 1766, making it the second Jewish cemetery in Birmingham.
+It closed around 1825 due to railway development, and in 1876, some of the bodies were relocated to Witton Old Jewish Cemetery.
+The Granville Street Memorial was established to commemorate the re-interment of these remains.

-SUBSIDIARY FEATURES: The memorial is enclosed by low level wrought iron railings.
+The memorial is surrounded by low level wrought iron railings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.